mrtripie/Blender-Super-Batch-Export/README.md

 # Blender Batch Export
-Allows you to export multiple meshes in a blend file to separate files in one click.
-Supports: **DAE, USD, PLY, STL, FBX, glTF, OBJ, X3D**
+Allows you to export multiple objects in a blend file to separate files in one click.
+Supports: **DAE, ABC, USD, SVG, PDF, OBJ, PLY, STL, FBX, glTF, X3D**

 It can be found in a few differnet places such as the **Top Bar** (by File, Edit, Render, Window, Help), the **3D Viewport Header** (next to View, Select, Add...), or the **3D Viewport Side Bar Export Tab**.
 You can set where to show it in the **Addon Location setting under Edit > Preferences > Add-ons > Batch Export > Preferences**.